How Should I Set Up My Software Support Team?

-This approach has been widely used in recent decades and is becoming more and more popular as companies look to move their operations to less expensive overseas locations.
-This is by far the cheapest option and typically requires the least amount of resource allocation.
-It also tends to place little stress on your team, freeing them to pursue your firm’s core competencies rather than addressing tech concerns.
+This approach has been widely used in recent decades and is becoming more and more popular.
+This is by far the cheapest option and typically requires the least amount of resources.
+It places little stress on your team, freeing them to pursue your firm’s core competencies.

-On the other hand, there are downsides to this approach.
-Since most low-cost support options are located in countries with different cultural environments, there are almost always language and cultural barriers involved.
+On the other hand, there are flipsides to this approach.
+Since some low-cost support options are located in countries with different cultural environments, there are almost always language barriers involved.
 Customers often prefer a more localised approach to their customer service, and that can create dissatisfaction with the overall level of support service that those companies provide.